-arches over the Paso de la Reforma, the principal street of the capital, repre-senting "Peace" and "Giory."
-There was a huge procession at the head of which rode many members of the local police force.
-The pageant was made up of thousands of federal troops, the re-serves, bands, societies, political organ-izations and many prominent person-ages, including the governors of the states comprised in the union.
-The procession proceeded to the hall of con-gress, where, and great enthusiasm, the president and vice president were formally notified of their election, and took the oath of allegiance.
-After an report that the Japanese before Pert Arthur have taken 203 Meter hill. but if it is officially confirmed the war office admits that it will be a desperate blow for the gallant defenders of fertress.
-The position commands the harbor, and if the Japanese can mount slege guns on its summit they can ree out the Russian squadron, destroy it at its anchorage.
-Those familiar with the supporting plans of the forts think it is by no means certain that even though Russians are forced to retire from 293 Meter hill the Japanese can place in position heavy guns against the fire which the other forts an bring to bear on it.
-Still the way office officials reluctantly agree that such a breach in the chain renders the position extremely critical, and though the garrison might be able to hold out in the Golden nill, Tiger's Tall and Lia-oti forts for some time it may mark the beginning of the end.
-The war of-fice is convinced that with the approach of the Russian Second Pacific squadron be Japanese considered that the elimination of the Port Arthur squadron as a fighting factor was absolutely vital, thus accounting for the reckless sacrifice of life in order to secure posi tion directly commanding the harbor.
-FROM MANCHURIAN HEADQUAR:
+Port Arthur have taken 203 Meter hill. but if it is officially confirmed the war office admits that it will be a desperate law for the gallant defenders of fortress.
+The position commands the harbor, and if the Japanese can mount slege guns on its summit they can force out the Russian squadron, or destroy it at its anchorage.
+Those fa-miliar with the supporting plans of the forts think it is by no means certain that even though Russians are forced to retire from 203 Meter hill the Japanese can place in position heavy guns against the fire which the other forts can bring to bear on it.
+Still the war office officials reluctantly agree that such a breach in the chain renders the position extremely critical, and though the garrison might be able to hold out in the Golden hill, Tiger's Tail and Lda-oil forts for some time it may mark the beginning of the end.
+The war of-fice is convinced that with the approach of the Russian Second Pacific squadron the Japanese considered that the elimination of the Port Arthur squadron as fighting factor was absolutely vital, hus accounting for the reckless sacriof life in order to secure a tion directly commanding the harbor.
+FROM MANCHURIAN HEADQUAR-